maxmace/music/_posts/portfolio/2026-05-10-Cassette-Space-1.markdown

 Some may accuse this of being vaguely spiritual.
-All I can say is, like a lot of my oeuvre, this track is half metaphysics and half astrophysics.
+All I can say is, like much of my oeuvre, this track is half metaphysics and half astrophysics.

 That's a very old joke.
-But then again, this is retro planetarium music.
+But then again, this is *retro* planetarium music.

 While AI often arrives at surrealism by accident, this entire production was written, recorded and visualized by a real live human being, designed to be a semi-psychedelic survey of both spacetime and dreamtime.